Kamyil/book-programming-language/README.md

 # Loops
-You can do loop... by simply writing a `loop`
+You can do loop... by simply writing a `loop`.
+Following example will create an infinite loop
 ```
 loop
  // .. your code